Sergioarg/personal_code/README.md

-# Personal Code
+# Schedule Autometed Class at Smart

 This repositoty has personal code where i use to in some cases.

-TEST CRONTAB

 Test actions